danitheturtle/iot-remote/README.md

 This is a prototype reprogrammable IoT remote control with a touch screen.

 Most of the work involved designing and building the physical device.
-I used a wifi board and touch screen connected to an arduino.
+I used a wifi-enabled arduino board and adafruit touch screen.

 For the proof of concept, I divided the touchscreen into 6 virtual buttons connected to IFTTT endpoints I could customize on the fly.
 Dimming smart lights, tweeting, adjusting house temperature.... possibilities are endless!